dnyncm/Balance-Thai-Massage/README.md

 Creating a website for May using HTML, CSS, and JS.
 Use bottstrap for CSS.
+Will figure booking page later.